dojo/docs/dojo/withDoc.rst

 Usage
 =====

-Use this function to replace the dojo.doc for a function .
-Only during the function execution, dojo.doc is assigned the values you specify.
+Use this function to replace the dojo.doc reference for a specific function call.
+Only during that specific function execution is dojo.doc assigned the document you specify.
+The below example demonstrates how to use it against an iframe document to query into the iframe and make updates.

 .. code-block :: javascript
  :linenos: